nielsbasjes/codeowners/.github/SECURITY.md

 ## Supported Versions

-Depending on the severity of a vulnerability the issue may be fixed in the current `major.minor` release of Yauaa, or for lower severity vulnerabilities or hardening in the following `major.minor` release.
+Depending on the severity of a vulnerability the issue may be fixed in the current `major.minor` release, or for lower severity vulnerabilities or hardening in the following `major.minor` release.

 ## Automatic updates